Do you want to add a contact form on your WordPress site to stay in touch with your users?

-The pre-made form has the basic fields Name, Email, and Message box.
+The pre-made form has several basic fields included by default: Name, Email, and Message box.
 If this suits your needs, you can go ahead and click the Save button at the top.

 Here, you can also add additional fields to your contact form simply by dragging them from the left-hand side panel to the right-hand side panel.

-Using WPForms Lite, you can use only the standard fields on your form.
+If you’re using WPForms Lite, you only have access to the standard fields on your form.
 If you want to use Fancy Fields and Payment Fields, you’ll need to purchase WPForms Pro.
 It allows you to create advanced forms like order forms, donation forms, survey forms, etc.

 If you want to customize the form, you can simply drag the fields and reorder them.
 Also, you can customize the form fields by clicking the Field Options tab.